Skip to content

 Step 5: Replace Bounding Box classes with classification model predictions

-When each crop is classified, we would like to assign the class predicted for each crop (dog breed) as a class of the dog bounding boxes from the object detection model .
-To do this we use Detections Classes Replacement block, which accepts a reference to predictions of a object detection model, as well as a reference to the classification results on the crops.
+When each crop is classified, we want to assign the predicted class (dog breed) to the bounding boxes from the object detection model.
+To do this, we use the Detections Classes Replacement block, which accepts a reference to the object detection model predictions as well as a reference to the classification results on the crops.

 Add Classes Replacement